 How we analyze returns?

-Most portfolio returns are broken down into the three components capital gain, dividend payment and movement in the foreign exchange rate.
-We developed a method to drill deeper and attribute returns to its true origination such as the expansion of a business, margin improvement, smart buying and selling or simply the cash earned by a company.
-In this insights report, we provide you with an understanding of our detailed return analysis.
+Most portfolio returns are broken down into three components: capital gain, dividend payment, and movement in the foreign exchange rate.
+We developed a method to drill down and attribute returns to their true origination, such as the expansion of a business, margin improvement, smart buying and selling, or simply the cash earned by a company.
+In this Insight report, we provide you with an understanding of our detailed return analysis.

 The capital gain

-A capital gain refers to the increase of the share price in a given time period.
-Most people attribute any change in share price to the simple result of demand and supply in the market.
+A capital gain refers to an increase in the share price over a given time period.
+Most people attribute any change in share price to the simple result of supply and demand in the market.
 We chose a different perspective and decided to get more granular on the capital gain component.
 Instead of supply and demand, we base our analysis on the companies’ underlying financial performance.
-Viewed from that angle, there is a lot more to the capital gain than meets the eye.
+Viewed from that angle, there is a lot more to capital gain than meets the eye.
 It comprises a firm’s expansion into new markets, its operational efficiency, the market’s valuation of the firm, its capital structure and ultimately the cash the firm earned.
-We include these factors into our analysis to truly understand what drove our fund’s returns.
+We include these factors in our analysis to truly understand what drove our fund’s returns.

 Our methodology to understand the capital gain

-The analysis is based on an equation that – albeit being quite simple – may not be intuitive when looked at the first time.
-Hence, we will walk you through it step by step.
-We will use the example of our past investment in Apple for illustration at every step.
+The analysis is based on an equation that – albeit quite simple – may not be intuitive when looked at the first time.
+Thus, we will walk you through it step by step.
+We will use the example of our past investment in Apple for illustration.
 The equation has the different factors that drive the stock price on one side and the stock price itself on the other side.
 So let’s go through the different factors that ultimately determine the stock price.

 Factor 1: